-Generally, issuers of digital payment tokens and utilities tokens are not regulated in Singapore with respect to the issue of such tokens.
+Generally, issuers of DPTs and utilities tokens are not regulated in Singapore with respect to the issue of such tokens.

 The service of issuing e-money to any person for the purpose of allowing a person to make payment transactions would also be a payment service under the PSA50 for which a payment service provider licence is required, unless otherwise exempted.51

 Also, issuers of securities tokens will be subject to the relevant offering requirements under Part XIII of the SFA, unless otherwise exempted, as discussed in Sections II.i and ii.